japila-books/spark-sql-internals/docs/connector/catalog/CatalogManager.md

 Only if the names are different, `setCurrentCatalog` makes it [_currentCatalogName](#_currentCatalogName) and "resets" [_currentNamespace](#_currentNamespace) (`None`).
 In the end, `setCurrentCatalog` requests the [SessionCatalog](#v1SessionCatalog) to [setCurrentDatabase](../../SessionCatalog.md#setCurrentDatabase) as [default](../../SessionCatalog.md#DEFAULT_DATABASE).

+---

+`setCurrentCatalog` is used when:

+* `SetCatalogCommand` logical command is executed
-`setCurrentCatalog` is used when [SetCatalogAndNamespaceExec](../../physical-operators/SetCatalogAndNamespaceExec.md) physical command is executed.
+* [SetCatalogAndNamespaceExec](../../physical-operators/SetCatalogAndNamespaceExec.md) physical command is executed

 ## <span id="catalog"> Finding CatalogPlugin by Name